Raytto/news-collector/docs/db/db.spec.md

 - `publish` is stored as TEXT to allow ISO timestamps and coarse strings from sources that lack precise times.
 For ISO-8601 values, lexicographic order matches chronological order.
 - Scripts attempt to normalize times to ISO-8601 UTC when possible; otherwise keep the original string.
+- `category` is optional and may be empty for historical rows; the manager will add the column automatically if missing (via `ALTER TABLE`) and insert values for new rows when provided by scrapers.

+## Migration Note

+- October 2025: Added `category` column.
+Existing databases are migrated in-place by the manager script on startup.
+No change to the unique index.

 ## Maintenance